 Pairing Allen’s work with that of J.B.
 Blunk (1926–2002), the Northern Californian artist and designer who seems an obvious precursor and inspiration to the younger sculptor, establishes a dialogue between two sympathetic voices.
 Blunk began making work in 1962—mainly furniture and sculpture in redwood and cypress, some of which is monumental in scale.
 He also worked in clay, stone, and cast bronze, and like Allen, his work blurs the line between furniture, functional objects, and sculpture.
 Blunk’s work is also organic in nature but has a rougher, more rustic quality since his tool of choice was a chainsaw and he wasn’t interested in polishing his pieces, preferring a more natural aesthetic.
 Both men designed and built their own homes as well as many of the furnishings and objects in them.

-In addition to small early pieces, large-scale works, and process models, the exhibition will also feature photographs of the homes and studios of both Allen and Blunk, creating a parallel conversation between the work and point of view of these two contemporary photographers.
+In addition to small early pieces, large-scale works, and process models, the exhibition features photographs of the homes and studios of both Allen and Blunk, creating a parallel conversation between the work and point of view of two contemporary photographers, Lisa Eisner and Leslie Williamson.

 “In Conversation: Alma Allen and J.B.
 Blunk” is organized by Palm Springs Art Museum and curated by Brooke Hodge.